TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

 Linking Macro Examples: M macros are associated with file-macros a01-a24
                         S macros are associated with file-macros a25-a48 T macros are associated with file-macros a49-a72 -> linking T20+T21 link files a68+a69

 Example 1: Program [M1] with a Open Run windows [GUI][r]
            Program [M2] with a notepad+C/R
            Program [M3] with hello+C/R
            Program [M4] with [CTR][SHF][Esc] Open Taskman

            Then set up SrcNum DstNum M01 M02 - Press Link [Lnk], then press [M1] it opens the run window, and then opens notepad.
            Set up M01 M03 - Press Link [Lnk], then press [M1] it opens the run window, then runs notepad, then enters the text hello in Notepad.
            Again repeat above line - it should write hello twice when pressing key [M1]

            If no number is added via [012][345][678][9][ADD] then keys [M1][S1][T1] are used as the default with the Src determining whether it is M, S, or T and the DstNumber determining which macro number a01-a99 are added.
 If a number is added for example 5, then those SrcNumbers [M5][S5][T5] are used as the key to run the macro (or linked macros).

 Example 2: Program M1 and M4 (GUI+r and Ctr+Shf+Esc) i.e. M01 M04.
-Then go to the numbers page
+Then go to the numbers page and add 5 i.e.
-           and add 5 i.e. press [345[3x[ADD] then goto the Macro Tools page where M01 M04 is
-           still visible and press [Lnk].
+           press [345[3x[ADD] then goto the Macro Tools page where M01 M04 is still visible and press [Lnk].
             Key [M5] (not keys [M1] or [M4]), will then open the Run window, and then also open the TaskMan.
-Example 3: Setup Source S04 and Target M02, and do not add any numbers - press [Lnk] - will then
+Example 3: Setup Source S04 and Target M02, and do not add any numbers - press [Lnk] - will then link files a04
-           link files a04 and a02 to key [S1].
+           and a02 to key [S1].
-Example 4: Setup Source M04 Target M02, and do not add any numbers - press [Lnk] - will then
+Example 4: Setup Source M04 Target M02, and do not add any numbers - press [Lnk] - will then link files a02
-           link files a02 and a02 to key [M1] i..e pressing key [M1] will run the macro in file a02 twice.
+           and a02 to key [M1] i..e pressing key [M1] will run the macro in file a02 twice.
 Repeat this again, and the number of times will increase by one each time.

-Note 1: To unlink send *ul* with the Macro Key to be unlinked visible as the Source Macro
-        such as  Mx mm xx.
+Note 1: To unlink send *ul* with the Macro Key to be unlinked visible as the Source Macro such a Mx mm xx.
-Note 2: Linked Macro Data will be lost after a power cycle or reset unless the save-restore
+Note 2: Linked Macro Data will be lost after a power cycle or reset unless the save-restore option is turned on
-        option is turned on by executing an *lr* command - then also press the black [Cfg] button twice to save the option to flash.
+        by executing an *lr* command - then also press the black [Cfg] button twice to save the option to flash.
         An *ld* will send a Link and Macro datadump to the serial port.
 Note 3: Pressing [Cpy] is the same as *cm* [EXE].
-Macro-linking has been implemented for all
-        72 M S T 1-24 keys.
+Macro-linking has been implemented for all 72 M S T 1-24 keys.
-Note 4: All keys haves the same repeat period of 0.5 seconds - holding a key down after this time
-        has elapsed will trigger a fairly rapid repeat.
+Note 4: All keys haves the same repeat period of 0.5 seconds - holding a key down after this time has elapsed will trigger a fairly rapid repeat.

 F1-F24 keys are all one key [Fnn] and are sent as keycodes (simultaneous) and not keypress types - to send [F3] open the macro keyboard then press [NXT]2x[Fnn]3x[ADD][EXE].
 Press [Up] to assign it to a [Dst][Num] key.

 The Keyboard has a Direct (to PC) Mode - use the Yellow Options Pad on the bottom right, to switch Direct Mode On/Off.
 A Blue "D" indicator will show if it is on.
 Any character selected (shows in status bar), will be sent to the PC by pressing [EXE] - [ADD] is not necessary.
 If a character or more than one characters have been [ADD]ed they will only be sent after Direct Mode is switched off.

 The Keyboard can be used to change various options by sending *option*value commands.
 The [*Cm] key can also be used and then pressing the [Add] key after the last * is not necessary:
 (a) Macro Timer Keys time values - default Short Time = 30 seconds and default Long Time 10 minutes.
-    To change Timer values send Repeat Macro Timer *mt*num or *mT*num or Oneshot Macro Timer *nt*num or *nT*num where num 0 is 3 hours t time and 300 hours T time mode.
+To change Timer
+    values send Repeat Macro Timer *mt*num or *mT*num or Oneshot Macro Timer *nt*num or *nT*num where num 0 is 3 hours t time and 300 hours T time mode.
 1 = 30 seconds (2 hours for T) to 9 = 1 hour (48 hours for T).
+Associate
-Associate a Macro with a Timer in the KeyBrd Macro Tools Page using key [Tmr] after 1 to 8 have been [ADD]ed to information line at the bottom.
-Then the Source Number Macro will be linked to (1) and (2) Repeat-Timer T and t, (3) and (4) Oneshot-Timer T and t, (5) Repeat on Clock Time, (6) Oneshot on Clock Time, (7) Repeat Countdown Timer, (8) Oneshot Countdown timer.
+    a Macro with a Timer in the KeyBrd Macro Tools Page using key [Tmr] after 1 to 8 have been [ADD]ed to information line at the bottom.
+Then the Source Number Macro will be linked to (1) and (2) Repeat-Timer T and t, (3) and (4) Oneshot-Timer T and t, (5) Repeat on Clock Tiem, (6) Oneshot on Clock Time, (7) Repeat Countdown Timer, (8) Oneshot Countdown timer.
 Ensure that the matching key on the timer keybrd is pressed i.e. if you used 2 then press key [R-t] else the timer will not fire.
 For a first test use R-t - i.e. select Source macro M01, select 2 and press [ADD],[Tmr], exit the Macro KeyBrd, press [Cfg][Mct][R-t].
-(b) LCD blank timeout - Send the macro *tb*num with the built-in keyboard where
+(b) LCD blank timeout - Send the macro *tb*num with the built-in keyboard where num = 0,1-9 - *tb*0 = 120 hours,
-    num = 0,1-9 - *tb*0 = 120 hours, *tb*1 = 30 seconds.
+    *tb*1 = 30 seconds.
-(c) LCD blank dim value - Send the macro *db*num with the built-in keyboard where num = 0,1-9 - *db*0
+(c) LCD blank dim value - Send the macro *db*num with the built-in keyboard where num = 0,1-9 - *db*0 = no dimming
-     = no dimming - just on/off after blank timeout, and 1-9 = 3 to 30 % PWM instead of blank.
+    - just on/off after blank timeout, and 1-9 = 3 to 30 % PWM instead of blank.
-(d) LCD screen brightness - Send the macro *bb*num with the built-in keyboard where num = 0,1-9 - *bb*0
+(d) LCD screen brightness - Send the macro *bb*num with the built-in keyboard where num = 0,1-9 - *bb*0 = full
-    = full brightness and 1-9 = 3 to 50 % PWM brightness.
+    brightness and 1-9 = 3 to 50 % PWM brightness.
-(e) Power Keys Menu/Command Option - Send the macro *po* with the built-in keyboard to toggle the Power
+(e) Power Keys Menu/Command Option - Send the macro *po* with the built-in keyboard to toggle the Power Keys Option
-    Keys Option to use the Menu (GUI+X + U + i,u,r or the run command GUI+R + shutdown + options command.
+    to use the Menu (GUI+X + U + i,u,r or the run command GUI+R + shutdown + options command.
 (f) Power Keys time values - Default Short Time = 30 seconds and Default Long Time 600 seconds (10 minutes).
 To change
     Time values send PowerOff *ot*num or *oT*num or Restart *rt*num or *rT*num where num 0 = 6000 second (100 minutes)
     1 = 30 second (x100 for T) to 9 = 300 second (x100 for T).